influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/geo/gridfilter.md

 {{% note %}}
-S2 Grid cells may not perfectly align with the defined region, so results may include data with coordinates outside the region, but inside S2 grid cells that are partially covered by the region.
+S2 Grid cells may not perfectly align with the defined region, so results may include data with coordinates outside the region, but inside S2 grid cells partially covered by the region.
 Use [`toRows()`](/v2.0/reference/flux/stdlib/experimental/geo/toRows/) and
 [`geo.strictFilter()`](/v2.0/reference/flux/stdlib/experimental/geo/strictfilter/)
 after `geo.gridFilter()` to precisely filter points.